 Develop, test and integrate in the platform innovative tools for collection and analysis of mental health relevant Patient Reported Outcomes Measures (PROMs) and Patient Reported Experiences Measures (PREMs) Tools should be developed and validated in close cooperation with end-users including patients, survivors, healthcare professionals and researchers.

-Develop European Health Data Space (EHDS) compliant guidelines to report, deposit and share relevant patient reported data collected with the above tools.
+Develop European Health Data Space (EHDS) aligned guidelines to report and deposit relevant patient reported data collected with the above tools.

-Projects should include an appropriate mix of stakeholders from various disciplines and sectors, including but not limited to physicians, psychologists, nurses, academia, patients and their caregivers, patient representatives, behavioural scientists, cancer survivorship scientists, AI-experts and solutions providers, SMEs, charities and foundations, research organisations.
+Projects should include an appropriate mix of stakeholders from various disciplines and sectors, including but not limited to physicians, psychologists, nurses, academia, patients and their caregivers, patient representatives, behavioural scientists, cancer survivorship scientists, AI-experts and solutions providers, SMEs, charities and funding agencies, and research organisations.

-Direct involvement of cancer patients and survivors, survivor representative organisations, caregivers is required, along with effective contribution of SSH disciplines and the involvement of SSH experts, institutions as well as the inclusion of relevant SSH expertise, in order to produce meaningful and significant results, enhancing the impact of the proposed activities.
+Direct involvement of cancer patients and survivors, survivor representative organisations, caregivers is required, along with effective contribution of Social Science and Humanities (SSH) disciplines and the involvement of SSH experts, institutions as well as the inclusion of relevant SSH expertise, in order to produce meaningful and significant results, enhancing the impact of the proposed activities.

-Due consideration should be given to initiatives such as: EU-CAYAS-NET; ERN PaedCan, Pancare EUonQoL, e-Quol and other relevant EU initiatives, including projects funded under the Cancer Mission topic HORIZON-MISS-2024-CANCER-01-05: Improving the understanding and management of late-effects in adolescents and young adults (AYA) with cancer.
+Due consideration should be given to initiatives such as: EU-CAYAS-NET; ERN PaedCan, Pancare EUonQoL, e-Quol and other relevant initiatives, including projects funded under the EU Cancer Mission topic HORIZON-MISS-2024-CANCER-01-05: Improving the understanding and management of late-effects in adolescents and young adults (AYA) with cancer.

-The Commission will facilitate coordination.
-Therefore, successful proposals will be asked to join the 'Quality of life” cluster for the Cancer Mission and should include a budget for networking, attendance at meetings, and joint activities.
+Successful proposals will be asked to join the 'Quality of life” cluster for the EU Cancer Mission and should include a budget for networking, attendance at meetings, and joint activities.
+The Commission will facilitate coordination of these activities.

-HORIZON-MISS-2026-02-CANCER-08: Development of a capacity building programme on cancer research with and for Ukraine
+HORIZON-MISS-2026-02-CANCER-06: Development of a research capacity building programme on cancer with and for Ukraine